ClonyPDF home

 • Eyes open, mouth closed — a neutral expression is held to the same standard as adults

 In practice this is harder to get right at home for infants than for adults, since holding a baby still against a plain background for a phone photo takes a few attempts — budget extra time rather than rushing the first shot.
+Our baby passport photo at home guide covers positioning and lighting technique for newborns and toddlers in full, and the eyes requirements page explains where the open-eyes rule is and is not relaxed.

 Visa renewal, extension, and reapplication photo rules